William-Dbt/test_pretto/README.md

 ## Usage

 Be sure to have installed node.js on your computer.
-Then, launch the compileFiles.sh script to compile my files from typescript to javascript
+Then, launch the compileFiles.sh script to compile my files from typescript to javascript (please be sure you have typescript package installed)
 The script will execute the main.ts(js) file to print some tests that I did.
 If you want to execute a particular file, just type `node nameOfTheFile.js`